Nuclear Safety Commission (Taiwan)

-The Nuclear Safety Commission (NSC; 核能安全委員會 (Xíngzhèng Yuàn Yuánzǐnéng Wěiyuánhuì, Hêng-chèng Īⁿ Goân-chú-lêng Úi-oân-hōe)) is an independent government agency of the Executive Yuan of the Republic of China (Taiwan) which is responsible for atomic safety, development and regulations.
+The Nuclear Safety Commission (NSC; 核能安全委員會 (Hénéng Āncyuán Wěiyuánhuèi)) is an independent government agency of the Executive Yuan of Taiwan which is responsible for atomic safety, development and regulations.
 It also conducts research and development into atomic technologies.
-It is affiliated with IAEA by special agreements to safeguard the peaceful development of the nuclear energy by the Republic of China government.
+It is affiliated with IAEA by special agreements to safeguard the peaceful development of the nuclear energy by the Taiwan government.

 History

 The agency was created in 1955 as the Atomic Energy Council by the Executive Yuan.
 Since then, it has assisted industry in developing nuclear power for commercial use and allowed universities to conduct research into atomic energy.
 On 27 September 2023, the agency is renamed to Nuclear Safety Commission.

 The agency is still primarily responsible for the supervision of nuclear power plants, nuclear facilities, and radiation workplaces.
 It also strictly implement the laws for nuclear safety control, radiation protection, environmental detection, and proper administration of radioactive waste management to ensure the safety of nuclear applications, general public and investigate applications for atomic energy.